frutik/awesome-spacy/README.md

 # awesome-spacy

-I am using Spacy for the data enrichment in various search applications.
+I am using Spacy for the data enrichment and natural language understanding in various search applications.
 Below you can find some useful materials on it.

 ## Articles